About Maui Makers

 Our online presence

 Our website (and associated blog) is the focal point for getting the word out about what’s up.
-We also maintain a google group for email discussions, a FaceBook group for sharing ideas and discussion and a Facebook page for staying up to date on what’s new, a Meetup Group, and a (not very active) twitter account (@MauiMaker).
+We also maintain a google group for email discussions, a FaceBook group for sharing ideas and discussion and a Facebook page for staying up to date on what’s new, and a (not very active) twitter account (@MauiMaker).
 There is also our Flickr stream.

 There is an overlap of interests between Maui Makers and the Maui Techies group on TechHui.